PEP ### - Wheel Variants - extending platform awareness¶

 raise NotImplementedError

-A "variant feature config" must provide two properties or attributes:
+A "variant feature config" must provide three properties or attributes:

 All features are interpreted as being within the plugin's namespace.